Get free weekly resources from us!

 Read aloud Proverbs 1:8-9.

 Say: The Bible says our mother’s teaching is like a chain of honor around our neck, like a beautiful necklace.
-Let’s make yummy necklaces to remind us how sweet it is to listen to our mothers’ instructions.
+So let’s make yummy necklaces to remind us how sweet it is to listen to our mothers’ instructions.

-Give each child one coffee stirrer, one licorice lace, and 10 mini-marshmallows.
-Instruct children to poke a hole through the middle of each marshmallow using the coffee stirrer and push the licorice lace through the marshmallows.
-Help children tie the licorice ends together to make a necklace.
-As children work, lead them to talk about what it means to honor their mothers.
+Give each child one coffee stirrer, two licorice laces, and about 20 mini-marshmallows.
+Then instruct children to poke a hole through the middle of each marshmallow using the coffee stirrer and push a licorice lace through the marshmallows.
+Help children tie the licorice ends together to make a necklace of about 10 marshmallows.
+As children work, discuss what it means to honor their mothers.

-Allow kids to eat the necklace or give it to their mom.
+Allow kids to eat one necklace and give the second to their mom.

 3. A Mother’s Footsteps